2022 Winter Olympics: Zhangjiakou Zone

 All other skiing events were held in Taizicheng Area in Chongli District, Zhangjiakou city, Hebei province.
 It is 220 km from downtown Beijing and 130 km away from Xiaohaituo Mountain Area.
 The ski resort earned over ¥ 1.54 billion (US$237.77 million) in tourism during the 2015–16 winter season for a 31.6% growth over the previous season.
 In 2016, it was announced that Chongli received 2.185 million tourists, an increase of 30% from the previous season, during the first snow season after winning the Olympic bid.
-The snow season lasted for five months from November, during which Chongli has hosted thirty-six competitions and activities, such as Far East Cup and Children Skiing International Festival.
-A total of twenty-three skiing camps have also been set up, attracting the participation of 3,800 youths.
-All the venues construction started in November 2016 and was finished by the end of 2020 to enable the city to hold test events.
+The snow season lasted for five months from November, during which Chongli hosted 36 competitions and activities, such as Far East Cup and Children Skiing International Festival.
+A total of 23 skiing camps have also been set up, attracting the participation of 3,800 youths.
+All the venues construction started in November 2016, were finished in the first half of 2021, and passed testing by November 2021.